LATTE: Learning Aligned Transactions and Textual Embeddings for Bank Clients: Additional Experiments

 \paragraph{Impact of Text Embedding Extraction Strategy.}

-Table~\ref{tab:ablation_embedding_source} compares two strategies for obtaining text embeddings from behavioral descriptions.
+We compare two strategies for obtaining text embeddings from behavioral descriptions.
 In our default setup, we use a frozen sentence encoder (Qwen3-Embedding-8B) to compute embeddings, separating the generation and encoding processes.
 As an alternative, we extract the embedding directly from the generator LLM (Gemma-3-27B) by mean-pooling hidden states.
 Following recent work suggesting that mean pooling over all token embeddings outperforms using the EOS token~\citep{behnamghader2024llmvec, muennighoff2024generative}, we average hidden states over the final $k=8$ transformer layers.
-For instance, employing a dedicated LLM encoder yields up to a 0.8\% improvement in both gender and churn AUC over direct pooling from the generator.
+Both versions provides similar embeddings quality.